sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 |  3   | Check if the global rate-& & per-process rate-limit-interval is working as expected                                                     |
 |  4   | Check if the core-dump cleanup is working as expected                                                                                   |

+## 8. SONiC-to-SONiC Upgrade Considerations

+The default config required for auto_techsupport is present in the init_cfg.json.
+Therefore, when a clean installation of SONiC is performed, the configuration is found in the config DB and the feature is active.

+However, in the case of SONiC-SONiC upgrade, the previous config_db.json is migrated and init_cfg.json is not involved.
+In that case, it is the responsibility of the admin to provide the config, if the admin wants to leverage this feature.